20 unique gift ideas for women and men | CNN Underscored

 Sunshine Daydream Kimono Robe ($78; uncommongoods.com)

 This floral-printed marigold kimono robe is handmade in Indonesia and ideal for lounging around in style.
-Bonus: It even comes with pockets!
+Bonus: It even has pockets!

 Funny Food Plastic-Free Produce Bags ($15; uncommongoods.com)